We’re hiring! Apply for a variety of summer camp jobs now at henricojobs.com, keyword “camp”. (Must be a high school graduate or older.)

 Nature Skills Camp

 Ages 10-12.
 It takes skills to survive out here!
-Have a blast with traditional outdoor activities such as canoeing, fishing, archery, tree climbing, swimming, and an overnight campout!
-Learn camping skills such as building and starting a fire, setting up a tent, outdoor cooking, plant identification, and recognizing poisonous plants and snakes.
-The overnight campout will be held on Thursday night.
+Have a blast with traditional outdoor activities such as canoeing, fishing, archery, tree climbing, and swimming!
+Learn camping skills such as building and starting a fire, setting up a tent, outdoor cooking, plant identification, and recognizing poisonous plants and venomous snakes.
+A cookout for campers will be held on Thursday evening.
 Information: email@example.com

 Concepts and Creations